taweida/poit/README.md

 ### And our report can be found here:
 [Final Project Report](https://drive.google.com/file/d/1ByDBL9dC2eSLQd7f2SR9NkAu1aVRxjH0/view?usp=sharing)

-#### FYI - All the code is on the Master branch, not Main, due to Heroku Hosting.
+#### FYI - All the code is on the Master branch, not Main, due to Heroku deployment.

-The application is using a default Maven builder, and should be functional in mose IDEs.\n However the live website is built and deployed through Heroku for convenience.
+The application is using a default Maven builder, and should be functional in mose IDEs.
+However the live website is built and deployed through Heroku for convenience.

 OOAD Spring 2022

 Java 8

-PoIT is a web application that takes user inputted text and generates a poem with a choice of three different styles.